Siri-codes/facial-impression-project/METHODS.md

 Failed calls (parsing errors, API errors) are skipped and logged; images can be re-run manually via the same resume-safe pipeline without duplicating completed work.

 ## Analysis 1 — RSA:
-An RDM shows the dissimilarity between each pair of attributes.
-In this case, Spearman correlation was used rather than Pearson correlation to allow for nonlinear relationships in the data.
-Only the upper triangle of the RDM was used for comparison as RDMs are symmetrical and all attributes should have 100% correlation to themselves.
+For each judge (humans / each model), a 34×34 representational dissimilarity matrix was constructed, where dissimilarity between two attributes is 1 − Pearson r across stimuli.
+Model and human RDMs were then compared by Spearman rank correlation over the upper triangle (excluding the diagonal), since RDMs are symmetric and the diagonal is trivially zero.
+Spearman is used at the comparison step so the result depends on the rank ordering of attribute-pair dissimilarities rather than their absolute values.

 ## Analysis 2 — Peterson-style per-attribute accuracy:
 Pearson correlation per attribute, benchmarked against human split-half reliability, as seen in the Peterson et al. 2022 paper.

 ## Analysis 3 — Reliability:
 3 repetitions on 100-image random subsample, averaged pairwise correlation.
-This establishes a model-side noise ceiling analogous to the human split-half reliability used in Analysis 2—i.e., how much accuracy loss is attributable to the model's own inconsistency versus genuine misalignment with human judgment.
+This establishes a model-side reliability estimate analogous to the human split-half reliability used in Analysis 2 — i.e., how much accuracy loss is attributable to the model's own inconsistency versus genuine misalignment with human judgment.